 TIP: Try to make dinnertime earlier in the evening, and avoid things like candy, ice cream or big pasta dishes within two hours of bed.

 As hard as it may be, try not to stress if you can’t fall asleep.
 Research shows that stress encourages your body to stay awake and prevents you from falling asleep6.

 TIP: Deep breathing or mindfulness exercises and visualizing peaceful and restful place can help you relax.
 Try Breathr, an app that provides easy ways to practice mindfulness.

 Get started today!

-While it may take a few days or even weeks (everyone is different when it comes to this) to get settled in a healthy sleep routine, now is as good a time as any to start working on it.
+While it may take a few days or even weeks (everyone is different) to get settled in a healthy sleep routine, now is as good a time as any to start working on it.
 Try starting with a sleep diary to track your sleep habits and see what you can do to get a better night’s rest.